RealYoshiWaton/real-world-ai-projects/README.md

 Each project will be self-contained with code, documentation, and instructions.

+## Articles & Writing
+In addition to this code repository, I actively write about data science, machine learning, and practical project workflows on platforms like Medium and Kaggle.
+See the full list [here](ARTICLES.md).
+These pieces complement the projects here with deeper context, theory, and lessons learned.

 ## Repository Structure

 ```
 real-world-ai-projects/
 ├── README.md                      # Overview of the entire repository
+├── ARTICLES                       # Articles on data science, machine learning, and practical project workflows
 ├── LICENSE                        # Repository license and usage terms
 ├── project-category/              # Thematic or functional grouping of related projects
 │   └── project-name/              # Individual project directory